Pregnancy Discrimination Attorneys in Pasadena, California

 Violations of State Pregnancy Leave Law That a Lawyer Can Fight

 Our California employment pregnancy discrimination attorneys are here to guide you through the legal process if your rights under state law have been violated.
-We can discuss taking action against your employer if they’ve committed any of the following violations:

 - Denied a request for pregnancy-related leave that you’re eligible to take